- What is the $1.6 million transfer balance cap?

 The financially disruptive consequence for current retirees is if they have more than $1.6 million in pension phase, they will need to withdraw the excess balance out of the super system, or revert the excess amount to accumulation phase by 1 July 2017.
 Superannuation savings in accumulation phase are subject to 15% earning tax.
 Subsequent earnings on the remaining $1.6 million pension balance while in pension phase, from July 2017, will not be required to be withdrawn.

-Important: If you run an SMSF and you use a segregated approach for working out your exempt pension earnings on a pension asset, and the pension asset is then treated as an unsegregated asset due to complying with the transfer balance cap rules, then you may be eligible to take advantage of capital gains tax (CGT) relief, which effectively resets the cost base (as discussed earlier in this article).
-We will cover these complex CGT relief provisions in SuperGuide article CGT relief and the $1.6 million transfer balance cap, and TRIPs.
+Important: You may be eligible to take advantage of capital gains tax (CGT) relief, which effectively resets the cost base (as discussed earlier in this article).
+We cover these complex CGT relief provisions in SuperGuide article CGT relief and the $1.6 million transfer balance cap, and TRIPs.

 RETROSPECTIVE: This measure is RETROSPECTIVE, because it applies to Australian super balances that have been accumulated in the past, under existing laws.
 The lack of grandfathering (grandfathering means allowing individuals subject to the old rules to continue under the old rules) indicates this policy applies retrospectively.